 Our Non-Executive Chairman Nominee, Gavin Isaacs, who will serve in the role following the completion of the offering, has a proven track record of success in running public companies as well as in leading company combinations and driving strong growth.
 Mr. Isaacs currently serves as a Director of DraftKings Inc., and is on the Board of Directors of Galaxy Gaming Ltd. Mr. Isaacs is also an advisor to Jackpocket, an online lottery app.
 Mr. Isaacs was recently the Non-Executive Chairman of SBTech Limited, a leader in sports betting technology.
-In 2020, SBTech Limited merged with Diamond Eagle Acquisition Corp. and DraftKings Inc. Previously, Mr. Isaacs served in numerous leadership capacities for Sci Games, including serving as the President and Chief Executive Officer of Sci Games from 2014 to 2016, serving as a member of the Board of Directors of Sci Games, Mr. Saacs was an integral part of the key strategic shifts made by the company during his tenure.
+In 2020, SBTech Limited merged with Diamond Eagle Acquisition Corp. and DraftKings Inc. Previously, Mr. Isaacs served in numerous leadership capacities for Sci Games, including serving as the President and Chief Executive Officer of Sci Games from 2014 to 2016, serving as a member of the Board of Directors of Sci Games from 2014 and serving as the Vice Chairman of the Board of Directors of Sci Games from 2016 until this resignation in 2018.
+As a member of the leadership team at Sci Games, Mr. Isaacs was an integral part of the key strategic shifts made by the company during his tenure.
 Mr. Isaacs was instrumental in Sci Games' \$5.1 billion acquisition of Bally Technologies in 2014.
 Mr. Isaacs also actively supported business development and customer relationships at Sci Games through a strong partnership with the company's internal teams.
 At Sci Games, whose 2015 revenue was approximately \$2.9 billion, Mr. Isaacs was instrumental in creating a leading gaming and lottery entertainment company that operated under a portfolio of successful brands, including Bally, Barcrest, Global Draw, SG Lottery, SG Digital, Shuffle Master, and WMS.